zaidmohd/azure_arc/docs/azure_stack_hci/hcibox/_index.md

   - _`spnTenantId`_ - Your Azure tenant id
   - _`windowsAdminUsername`_ - Client Windows VM Administrator name
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
-  - _`logAnalyticsWorkspaceName`_ - Unique name for the ArcBox Log Analytics workspace
+  - _`logAnalyticsWorkspaceName`_ - Unique name for the HCIBox Log Analytics workspace
   - _`deployBastion`_ - Option to deploy Azure Bastion which used to connect to the HCIBox-Client VM instead of normal RDP

   ![Screenshot showing example parameters](./parameters_bicep.png)

 - Now you will deploy the Bicep file.
-Navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_jumpstart_arcbox/bicep) and run the below command:
+Navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_stack_hci/hcibox/bicep) and run the below command:

   ```shell
   az group create --name "<resource-group-name>"  --location "<preferred-location>"